Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Generalized Approximation

-It then readily follows from (\ref{s360}) that $g^\ast\!(t)=g(t)$ and from (\ref{s650}) that $h(t,-n)=h^\ast\!(t,n)$.
+It then readily follows from~\eqref{eq:g} that $g^\ast\!(t)=g(t)$ and from~(\ref{s650}) that $h(t,-n)=h^\ast\!(t,n)$.

 On the one hand, (\ref{s620}) still shares some similarities with our previous approximation in (\ref{s390}), but it no longer exhibits the shortcomings discussed below (\ref{s390}).
-On the other hand, (\ref{s620}) generalizes (\ref{100a})-(\ref{150a}), which we previously derived in Secs. \ref{s21} and \ref{s3} by a supersymmetric approach in the case when $u(n)$ takes the form (\ref{eq:LDOSLorentz}) and hence $g(t)$ in (\ref{s360}) is given (in very good approximation) by $e^{-\Gamma |t|/2}$ according to (\ref{eq:LDOSFT}).
-We note that $R(t)$ in (\ref{140a}) and $\tilde R(t)$ in (\ref{s630}) exhibit the same essential properties (they vanish for $t=0$, for $t\to\infty$, and if $A_{nn}^0$ is independent of $n$), but quantitatively they are found to be not exactly identical in all details.
+On the other hand, (\ref{s620}) generalizes~(\mref{16}), which we previously derived in the main paper using the supersymmetry results from Sec.~\ref{sec:OverlapsFromSupersymmetry}, when $u(n)$ takes the form~\eqref{eq:u:BW} and hence $g(t)$ in~\eqref{eq:g} is given (in very good approximation) by $e^{-\Gamma |t|/2}$.
+We note that $R(t)$ in~(\mref{17}) and $\tilde R(t)$ in (\ref{s630}) exhibit the same essential properties (they vanish for $t=0$, for $t\to\infty$, and if $A_{\nu\nu}^0$ is independent of $\nu$), but quantitatively they are found to be not exactly identical in all details.
 On the one hand, this corroborates \textit{a posteriori} the validity of our present \textit{ad hoc} approximation, on the other hand, it also indicates the limits which such an approximation still may comprise at least in principle.
-However, in practice both $R(t)$ and $\tilde R(t)$ can be considered as negligible according to the line of reasoning below Eq.~(\mref{150}) in the main paper.
-In the same vein, we can also adopt the approximation $Q\simeq\Ath$ from the main paper, yielding
+However, in practice both $R(t)$ and $\tilde R(t)$ can be considered as negligible according to the line of reasoning below Eq.~(\mref{18}) in the main paper.
+In the same vein, we can also adopt the approximation $\langle A \rangle_{\!\tilde\rho} \simeq \Ath$ from the main paper, yielding